smford/eeh-esp32-rfid/README.md

 - Creat a generic shipMetric(String metricname, String metricvalue) function rather than individual ship* functions

 ## Things to do
+- If wifi is disconnected, update LCD to alert user and put in to maintenance mode
 - Make syslog optional
 - Change web admin password to be a hash
 - Change the api token to be a hash